keeffEoghan/bezier-gen/readme.md

 vec2 interpolated = bezier(vec2(0.0), vec2(1.0), vec2(2.0), 0.5); // vec2(1.0)
 ```

+The implementations make use of a per-element `mix` function - this assumes GLSL's `mix`, but the name of a different externally-defined function may be passed as the final argument to the generator.

 ### Generating

 You can use the pre-generated `*.glsl` files, or generate your own bézier functions using the generator files: